RavianXReaver/Jenkins-Test-CICD/README.md

 # Jenkins-Test-CICD

-This is a sample project to use for Jenkins CICD Pipeline.
+This is a sample project to use for Jenkins CICD Pipeline...